antleaf/journal_comparison_service_data_collection/Information_Power_Framework.md

 **Validation:** Number with two decimal places.
 A period (dot) should be used as the decimal separator.
 No thousand separator should be used.

 **Guidance:** The higher price of any subscription list price range for primary research articles.
-If there is just a single subscription list price enter the same number in both *Subscription List Price Range Lower* and *Subscription List Price Range Higher*
+If there is just a single subscription list price enter the same number in both *Subscription List Price Range Lower* and *Subscription List Price Range Higher*.

+This includes fees paid by libraries through models such as Subscribe to Open, Community Action Publishing, and library membership.

+If no Subscription is charged, please indicate this by entering 0.00

 ***
 ### Subscription List Price For Member of The Association of American Universities